 Please meet our newly elected School Council with representatives from Reception to Year 6.
-They meet with Mrs Henry and share information together that they feel is important to improve our school.
+They meet and share information together that they feel is important to improve our school.
 Pupil voice is a vital part of our work at TCS, Mill Lane in having a say in the decisions that affect them.

 17th March 2017